Patrick Soon-Shiong is still trying to save the Los Angeles Times. Some hope he’ll do more than that.

 “It was striking on the one hand just how brilliant, charismatic and visionary Patrick is,” said Jim Friedlich, chief executive of the Lenfest Institute for Journalism, a nonprofit organization that owns the Philadelphia Inquirer, “and on the other hand what limited practical focus there was on the specific challenges of the Los Angeles Times and the newspaper business.”

-Then again, as Friedlich joked to his old-school newspaper colleagues on their way out the door, “What the heck do we know?
+Then again, as Friedlich joked to his old-school newspaper colleagues on their way out the door: “What the heck do we know?
 This guy invented a cure for cancer.”

-Three years later, Soon-Shiong acknowledges he did not fully anticipate the difficulties of owning and running a major metropolitan newspaper like the Los Angeles Times in the digital era — a project he took on while simultaneously overseeing his empire of technology companies and, more recently, spearheading a search for a coronavirus vaccine that can adapt to the inevitable variants.
+Three years later, Soon-Shiong acknowledges he did not fully anticipate the difficulties of owning and running a major metropolitan newspaper such as the Los Angeles Times in the digital era — a project he took on while simultaneously overseeing his empire of technology companies and, more recently, spearheading a search for a coronavirus vaccine that can adapt to the inevitable variants.

-The newspaper he purchased along with the San Diego Union-Tribune for $500 million from the once-mighty Tribune chain turned out to have been hollowed out by its longtime owner and structured to depend on it, and Soon-Shiong spent two years struggling to disentangle the two.
+The newspaper he purchased, along with the San Diego Union-Tribune, for $500 million from the once-mighty Tribune chain turned out to have been hollowed out by its longtime owner and structured to depend on it, and Soon-Shiong spent two years struggling to disentangle the two.
 Even before the economic hit of the pandemic, he halted a hiring spree that many hoped would put the weakened Times back on a journalism comeback trail.

 He has been described by those who work with him as both an absentee boss and a micromanager, depending on the day, a frustration for colleagues committed to steady, incremental progress.
 And as the Times struggled with the prosaic chore of selling enough digital subscriptions to support a healthy newsroom, rumors percolated this year that Soon-Shiong was already looking to sell his new property — something he has strongly denied.